 1-Send a Check:

-1. You may send a check payable to the home office at Network153.net and designate your specific mission choice, a general mission area such as orphans or Bibles, or state your gift as undesignated.
+1. You may send a check payable to the home office written out to Christ Centered Homes and designate your specific mission choice, a general mission area such as orphans or Bibles, or state your gift as undesignated.
 Undesignated funds will be disbursed by the mission’s staff who use prayer, research, and mission reporting to determine the most appropriate field.

 2-Use the Donate Button: